Anna Westerståhl Stenport

 Dr. Mark Safstrom is Lecturer of Swedish & Scandinavian Studies in the Germanic Languages & Literatures Department at the University of Illinois, Urbana-Champaign.
-His primary research interests are in the area of 19th and early 20th century Scandinavian history, with emphasis on the so called "folk movements" (the temperance movement, labor movement, and the religious revivals), as well as the history of Scandinavian immigration to North America.
-Travel accounts written by Scandinavians during this period have often featured in his research, which includes the age of polar exploration and cross-cultural descriptions between Scandinavians and various communities in North America.
+His primary research interests are 19th and early 20th century Scandinavian history, with emphasis on the so called "folk movements" (the temperance movement, labor movement, and the religious revivals), as well as the history of Scandinavian immigration to North America, and Scandinavian polar explorers and their travel accounts.

 Dr. Safstrom completed his PhD degree in Scandinavian Languages & Literatures at the University of Washington, Seattle in 2010.
 The title of his dissertation is “Religious Origins of Democratic Pluralism: Paul Peter Waldenström and the Politics of the Swedish Awakening 1868-1917.”
-He has written articles and conference papers on various aspects of Scandinavian travel literature, Scandinavian-American history, and Scandinavian Lutheran Pietism, two of which have recently been published in books collections:
+He has written articles and conference papers on Scandinavian travel literature, polar exploration, Scandinavian-American history, and Scandinavian Lutheran Pietism, two of which have recently been published in books collections:

 Office: 3119 FLB